 - Garnish with parmesan, salt and pepper to taste.

 Substitutions and VariationsBroccoli – While fresh always has the best flavor, you can use frozen.
 I use 12 ounces, but the more, the merrier!
 Pasta – I like using a short noodle for this dish, but you can use your favorite noodle.
 You can substitute with homemade egg noodles or gluten free if you prefer.
 Lemon Zest – No lemon, no problem.
 Add an additional tablespoon of lemon juice or eliminate all together.
 Lemon Juice – Fresh squeeze or store bought in a bottle found in the produce or juice aisle.
 1 lemon = about 2 tablespoons lemon juice.
 Olive Oil – You can substitute olive oil with butter, if needed.
 Garlic – I like to use minced garlic purchased in a jar in the produce section of the grocery store because I always have it on hand and it makes an easy shortcut, but you can also use fresh minced garlic.
 Parmesan – Garnish with fresh grated parmesan, pecorino or asiago, gruyere, mozzarella or pre-grated parmesan.
 Sugar – Too tangy for your taste?
 Add 2 teaspoons sugar.
 Add Protein – Shrimp and Baked Chicken are a delicious addition to this dish.
 Make it Cheesy – add the cheese into the sauce.
 Shake with other ingredients and toss!
-Scale this recipe using the slider in the recipe card.
+Scale this recipe using the yield tab in the recipe card.